Work Opportunity Tax Credit (WOTC): Meaning, Target Groups & Certification Process

 All employers of any size are eligible to claim the credit.
 However, there is a difference in what the credit is claimed against.
 Taxable employers claim the WOTC against income taxes, while tax-exempt employers can only claim the credit against payroll taxes – and only for wages paid to qualified veterans.

-Employers who hire WOTC-eligible individuals generally receive a tax credit equal to 40 percent of up to $6,000 of wages paid to a certified member of a target group who is in their first year of employment and performs at least 400 hours of service for the employer.
-Basically, the maximum credit is $2,400.
+Employers who hire WOTC-eligible individuals generally receive a tax credit equal to 40 percent of up to $6,000 of wages paid to a certified member of a target group in their first year of employment and performs at least 400 hours of service for the employer.
+Therefore, generally, the maximum credit is $2,400.

 If you employ certain qualified veterans, you can use up to $24,000 in wages when determining the WOTC.